isri-aist/differentiable_rmap/README.md

 ![eval-all](doc/images/eval-all.gif)

 ## Summary
-This is a library for representing the kinematic reachability of robots: differentiable reachability map.
+This is a ROS package for representing the kinematic reachability of robots: differentiable reachability map.

 This is a scalar-valued function in task space that is positive only in the region reachable by the robot's end-effector.
 The main feature is that the scalar-valued function is continuous and differentiable with respect to task-space coordinates.
 This allows us to formulate the reachability conditions of the robot's end-effectors using reachability maps in continuous optimization for motion planning.
 The differentiable reachability map is learned using a support vector machine from a sample set of end-effector poses generated from a robot kinematic model.